isomerpages/isomerpages-govtech/media/technews/_posts/2020-09-01-SafeEntry-development-story.md

 Here are just some of the improvements that we are currently working on;

-1) Making it easier for individuals to find a venue
+-  Making it easier for individuals to find a venue

-2) Reducing the number of taps to check-in/out
+- Reducing the number of taps to check-in/out

-3) We are also working with other agencies to help individuals become more familiar with scanning QR codes and on how to use SafeEntry.
+- We are also working with other agencies to help individuals become more familiar with scanning QR codes and on how to use SafeEntry

-4) Potential feature to display your risk exposure
+- Potential feature to display your risk exposure

 We expect to be rolling this out gradually over the next few months, so do keep an eye out for it!